 Ochsner is the only Louisiana hospital recognized by U.S. News & World Report as a "Best Hospital" in six different specialty categories.
-Ochsner conducts over 750 clinical research studies annually and is proud to provide a tobacco-free environment for our employees and our patients.
+Ochsner conducts more than 900 clinical research studies annually and is proud to provide a tobacco-free environment for our employees and our patients.

 For more information on Ochsner’s history, please click here.

 Ochsner serves patients from across Louisiana, every state in the nation, and more than 90 different countries.
 Ochsner hospitals and physician offices are located throughout Southeast Louisiana including the Greater New Orleans area, Slidell, Covington, Raceland and Baton Rouge.

 Click on each facilities for more information.